simphotonics/stride/README.md

 ## Usage

-To use this package include [stride] as dependency in your `pubspec.yaml` file.
+To use this package include [stride] as a dependency in your `pubspec.yaml` file.
 The program below demonstrates how to use the extension method [`stride`][stride-method] to iterate lists using a custom step size and start index.
 Note that the iteration step size must not be zero.
 A negative step